Tybob12/GTOvervolt/README.md

 GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-GGT Overvolt Coremod is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+GT Overvolt Coremod is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.